Qumulo/docs/hardware-guide/quiver-1ua-all-nvme-gen1/panel-leds.md

-## NVMe Drive Carrier LEDs
+## Front Storage Bay NVMe Drive Carrier LEDs

-Each NVMe drive carrier has a red LED and a green LED.
+Each NVMe drive carrier in the front storage bay has a red LED and a green LED.

 {% include note.html content="The red LED is unused." %}